divaymohan/user-backend-services/README.md

     * for linux users:

              DEGUB =* & nodemon index.js

+    * If above commands are not working

+            nodemon index.js

     * if it shows message like `listening at 3000` then API is ready to use you can request.